 Healthy eating doesn’t mean that you can’t enjoy what you eat.
 If you’re putting in the effort to walk 10,000 steps a day or build up to brisk walking, build off of that by putting a bit of effort into eating better.
-Here are a few ways that you might lose track of how much you are consuming, and some simple rules you can follow to help control what you’re eating without even counting calories.
+Here 5 common reasons that you might be eating more than you realize, plus 8 rules that will help you control what you’re eating without even counting calories.

 Don’t have the Pacer app yet?
 Download Pacer for free! (on mobile)!

 A Few Reasons You May be Accidentally Overeating:

 1. You drink your calories